jay3ss/google_homepage/README.md

 ##Why?

-Because I'm just doing what the [Odin Project](http://www.theodinproject.com/) tells me!
+Because I'm just doing what the Odin Project told me to!